rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

 Again, the answer here is the default, so just hit 'Enter' to remove it.

-Finally, the dialog ask you if you want to reload the privileges:
+Finally, the dialog asks you if you want to reload the privileges:

 ```
 - Dropping test database...